 Our methods are non-hierarchical, accessible and queer as we know these philosophies are integral when working to deconstruct and reconstruct systems of oppression.

 We believe theatre has the power to spark personal and social transformation and be vehicle for community action.
-We aim to bring people out of isolation and develop collective celebratory practices while centering marginalised voices who are most affected by housing injustice.
-We aim to collaborate on making a radically inclusive safe space for womxn, where everyone has access to the tools for making art.
+We aim to bring people out of isolation and develop collective celebratory practices while centering voices who are most affected by societal injustice.
+We aim to collaborate on making a radically inclusive safer space for people, where everyone has access to the tools for making art.

 We make work that is...

-Radically inclusive: we encourage participation from womxn from all backgrounds, ages and abilities
+Radically inclusive: we encourage participation from women and non-binary people from all backgrounds, ages and abilities